ADC API Limits and Thresholds#

 max_size

 The maximum value for the size query parameter.
-Attempting to retrieve data beyond this maximum should trigger an error response.
+Attempting to retrieve data from a repository beyond this maximum should trigger an error response.
 The error response should include information about why the query failed and what the maximum size limit is.

 max_query_size